 - We learn skills that we can share with other emergency services professionals

 - We prepare for anything by practising scenarios every day

 The only way we can be prepared for anything is with regular training

 This summer we’re calling on your support to ensure we can keep training, to keep saving lives.

-We’ve launched an appeal to make sure we always have the resources and skills we need to keep
+We’ve launched an appeal to make sure we always have the resources and skills we need.

 Our crew have kit and training that land ambulances do not carry.
 Used in support of our NHS colleagues we can make a big difference.

 We undertake training with other emergency services to practice crucial rescue techniques, to share best practices and build relationships.